travis-ci/php-src-builder/README.md

 # php-src-builder
-Clones, builds php/php-src and uploads artifacts to S3
+Builds php/php-src with php-build, then uploads the archive to S3.